matthewfeickert-talks/talk-odsl-forum-seminar-2023/talk.md

 ---
 # Reusable science, step by step

+.large[
-* In this first scenario, you will probably see a lot of `sys.path` manipulation and `utils.py` floating about
+In this first scenario, you will probably see a lot of `sys.path` manipulation and `utils.py` ]

 .huge[
 ```